-It started with just a few words, mostly nonsense.
+It started with just a few words.
+Scattered thoughts, mostly nonsense.
 Appalling spelling and grammar (my English teacher would have strangled me at this point).

 But the goal was to get in motion, not win a Pulitzer.
-Write for a half hour, then go eat pie.
+Write for just a half hour, that was the decision.
+Then go eat pie.

 20 minutes later, some excitement trickles in.
 A theme gradually emerges.
-The typing gets faster and louder and my wife can tell from the next room that I'm waking up.
+The typing gets faster and louder, and my wife can tell from the next room that I'm coming to life.

 And this is EXACTLY how painting happens too.